shinymonitor/qmtik/README.md

 # Quantized Model Training and Inference Kit

-A minimal, dependency-free implementation of a quantized neural network designed for embedded systems and resource constrained environments.
+A minimal, dependency-free, allocation-agnostic stb-style library for quantized neural networks designed for embedded systems and resource constrained environments.
 This implementation uses 8-bit integer quantization for both weights and activations, enabling efficient inference on microcontrollers and edge devices.
-It can achieve 4x smaller model size, 2-4x faster inference, and minimal, if not none, accuracy loss.
+It can achieve 4x smallermodel size, 2-4x faster inference, and minimal, if not none, accuracy loss.

 ## Features
 - No dependencies